alikzao/tao1/docs/index.rst

 This asynchronous framework with a modular structure like Django.
 But with mongodb, jinja2, websocket out of the box, and more than a simple barrier to entry.

 Built on the basis of asyncio and aiohttp.
+In the framework, have batteries.
+A prototype of the framework's component like.

 Framework Installation
 ----------------------